JackLawhorn/Heavens-Above-Gardens-Below/Posts/Nycter.md

 The [[organic magics]] of the Nycter primarily serve to increase their sensory abilities.
 Most prominent is their ability to emit ultrasonic sounds which produce echoes that allow them to "see" the environment around them in a process called echolocation.
 This greatly bolsters their perceptive abilities as their eyesight is underdeveloped.

-Nycter have also displayed a magnetoreceptive sense which is also possessed by the avian races of the [[Discoveries in the Known World#Noble beasts|noble beasts]].
+Nycter have also displayed a magnetoreceptive sense which is also possessed by the avian races of the [[Noble beasts]].
 This affords them a high sensitivity to the [[Known World]]'s magnetic field which is created by the [[polar onyx deposit|polar onyx deposits]] that exist under [[Omphalos, the City of Gardens]].

 ## Curse of the Red Court